BackUpScale/terraform-kubernetes-drupal/README.md

 Here's an example of a minimal implementation.
 There is more information on some of these below the module inclusion.

 For sensitive values (i.e. secrets), don't set these directly in your root variables file because you don't want them in your Git repository.
-Instead, get them from [environment variables](https://developer.hashicorp.com/terraform/language/values/variables#environment-variables) (e.g. `TF_VAR_drupal_dashboard_root_password`).
+Instead, get them from [environment variables](https://developer.hashicorp.com/terraform/language/values/variables#environment-variables) (e.g. `TF_VAR_drupal_site_root_password`).
 You can set all of these by exporting your vault (e.g. [SOPS](https://getsops.io/) or [Ansible Vault](https://docs.ansible.com/ansible/latest/vault_guide/index.html)) to your environment beforehand.

 ### Module inclusion